L. Nandakumar Singh

 Leimapokpam Nandakumar Singh (born 1 March 1960) is an Indian football manager.
 He is currently the head coach of I-League club TRAU.

 Coaching career

-He started his professional career with Royal Wahingdoh as an assistant in 2014 he achieve promotion to i league with club as a manager.
+He started his professional career with Royal Wahingdoh as an assistant of German coach Volker Hofferbert.
+In 2014, he achieve promotion to I-League with the club as head coach.
 In 2017, he appointed as the head coach of second division club TRAU and in 2019, he achieved promotion with the club.
 He later became appointed as the technical director of the club and after the dismissal of the head coach he return to the head coach position.
 In 2022, his club TRAU faced NEROCA in "Imphal Derby" in Group-C opener during the 131st edition of Durand Cup, where they tasted a 3–1 defeat.